 In 1923, one year after the subject building was constructed, a new zoning ordinance designated Belltown an apartment district.
-Second Avenue was the location of several significant and substantial buildings, including the New Washington Hotel/Josephinum (1908, City of Seattle Landmark) and the Moore Hotel and Theater (1907, City of Seattle Landmark), but the Denny Regrade area north of Virginia Street was still lightly populated with apartments in the 1920s.
+Major buildings populated Second Avenue, including the New Washington Hotel/Josephinum (1908, City of Seattle Landmark) and the Moore Hotel and Theater (1907, City of Seattle Landmark), but the Denny Regrade area north of Virginia Street was still lightly populated with apartments.
 The six-block area surrounding the Fifth Avenue Court included the Sheridan Apartments (1914, David Dow, City of Seattle Landmark), one of the neighborhood's earliest apartment buildings, followed by the Stratford/Nesika Apartments (1916), the Virginian (1917), the Claremont Hotel (1925), and the Benjamin Franklin Hotel (1928-1929, demolished).
 In addition to these larger masonry apartment buildings there were also smaller wooden buildings like the two-story Denny Hotel at 2015 Fifth Avenue, and larger wooden apartment buildings like the three-story building at 2018 Fourth Avenue.
 See figure 41.